obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 Now scan the repository.

-this will perform an ***initial cleanup, checkout SCM, prepare ansible for execution, run ansible playbook and clean workspace after build***.
+This will perform an ***initial cleanup, checkout SCM, prepare ansible for execution, run ansible playbook and clean workspace after build***.

 ![scan repo](Images/Images/Scan-repo-main.png)